A Legendary Celebration in Tribeca

 PHILIP K. DICK FILM FESTIVAL

 The late science fiction author Philip K. Dick has surged into the pop-culture consciousness lately due to his novel, The Man in the High Castle, becoming a two-time Emmy Award®-winning TV series produced by Amazon.
 Founded in 2012, the Philip K Dick Film Festival is an outlet for independent science fiction filmmakers to showcase their work.
 The festival also screens science documentaries.
 If you’re looking for weird, independent, and a lot of “what if …” scenarios, this festival is a lot of fun.
-Check it out May 18 – 21 at Village East Cinema, a short ride south from the Washington Jefferson Hotel. quick ride north from the Cosmopolitan Hotel.
+Check it out May 18 – 21 at Village East Cinema, a short ride south from the Washington Jefferson Hotel. quick ride north from the Frederick Hotel.

 ART OF THE REAL